valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 # Custom case headers

-This page show how a header, that is shown above every case, can be customized.
+This page explains how a header that is shown above every case can be customised.

 ## Introduction